 Discover more than 15,000 beautiful plants and learn how to successfully grow each one with this definitive planting guide.
 Whether you’re looking for inspiration for an unusual new flowering plant to grow, want to identify an amazing orchid you’ve seen, or need to find out how to keep alive the cactus you’ve been gifted, the A-Z is bound to have the answer.

-“My garden is my solace and happy place.
+Deborah Barnes (@iam_deborahbarnes), 70, shares: “My garden is my solace and happy place.
 I loved this book so much that about 20 years ago, I became a Master Gardener!
 SO many hours spent relishing the possibilities on the pages of this book.
 A true encyclopedic picture book of every kind of plant.
 Trees, herbs, flowers, shrubs, aquatics, botany, cultivation… a book that has been used and cherished the world over for decades.
 It’s a massive tome designed to devour your hours and titillate you with possibilities.
 Even though I only have containers now, I still relish sitting with a cup of tea and some post it notes, pondering what could be!
 You don’t need to be a crazy gardener to love this book.
-If you get excited to go looking at plants come springtime, this will be great company!” — Deborah Barnes, 70 (@iam_deborahbarnes)
+If you get excited to go looking at plants come springtime, this will be great company!”

-“What resonates with me about Die with Zero is investing in your experiences, and starting early.
+Kelley Jones Workman (@kelley_moves), 55, shares: “What resonates with me about Die with Zero is investing in your experiences, and starting early.
 Everyone’s busy saving for the future and missing opportunities while they’re still able to take these opportunities.
 Understanding what the value of the experience to your life is in the memories that you’ll have.
-You can always work and make more money.” — Kelley Jones Workman, 55 (@kelley_moves)
+You can always work and make more money.”

 Packed with evidence-based strategies, Atomic Habits will teach you how to make small changes that will transform your habits and deliver amazing results.

-“If you want to change your status but haven’t had the tools to do so, I recommend you get James Clear’s Atomic Habits right now!” — Diane Britt-Smith, 62 (@dianebrittsmith)
+Diane Britt-Smith (@dianebrittsmith), 62, shares: “If you want to change your status but haven’t had the tools to do so, I recommend you get James Clear’s Atomic Habits right now!”

-Johanna: When Breath Becomes Air by Paul Kalinithi
+JOHANNA: When Breath Becomes Air by Paul Kalanithi

 A profoundly moving, exquisitely observed memoir by a young neurosurgeon faced with a terminal cancer diagnosis who attempts to answer the question ‘What makes a life worth living?’

-“When Breath Becomes Air changed the way I thought about living well, and dying well.
-It changed the trajectory of my purpose, work, and relationships, asked wonderfully challenging, blunt, and essential questions, and began a lifelong process of defining what actually matters.” — Johanna Richardson, 30
+Johanna Richardson, 30, shares: “When Breath Becomes Air changed the way I thought about living well, and dying well.
+It changed the trajectory of my purpose, work, and relationships, asked wonderfully challenging, blunt, and essential questions, and began a lifelong process of defining what actually matters.”

 Live well and age better with your weekly 10-minute wellness habit.
 Join Movement Living to get your free wellness newsletter, delivered every Monday.